SHIVERS

 The Holt has a weird way of showing its beauty at sunset.
 The colors of the leaves sometimes change, but today they were blue.
 I like that blue.
 I have confidence I will be able to sleep tonight.

-Friday, 9:41 PM – We lost one… Johann.
-We stopped for what felt like a few seconds, a minute at most.
+Friday, 9:41 PM – We lost one…Name was Johann, for whatever it’s worth.
+Walking around in hell, you realize that names become almost useless, entire identities wiped clean in mere seconds…We might as well go by numbers.
+We stopped for what felt like a few minutes, five at most.
 He was just gone.
 Silently, like that, gone.
 Daniel was torn but ultimately decided to keep going, there was no time to look for him.
-It was a tough decision to make and he showed empathy, but along with that empathy came a lot of unwavering pragmatism.
+It was a tough decision to make and he did show empathy, but along with that empathy came a lot of unwavering pragmatism.
 He knew that a Sap Storm was expected to happen in that sector and we were meant to get shelter at an old bunker.
 Now, wherever he is, he’s dead, Daniel says.
 It felt like a game for a while...like we would all reach Prague and drink a few beers to honor our trip.
 The reality of it caught up with me.

 I am completely exhausted.
 I won’t sleep tonight.

-I learned that there are lots of these landmarks scattered around the Holt and how they help guides navigate the woods.
+Saturday, 7:28 PM - We just finished setting up camp somewhere around “The Disk” landmark.
+I learned that there are lots of these landmarks scattered around the Holt and how they help guides navigate these “woods”.
 Usually they are very large, stable structures that don’t move a lot with the Holt.
+Obviously, the more specific your destination, the smaller and more unstable these landmarks get.

-A car stuck in a tree today could, in a week, be nothing more than a crushed pile of metal on the ground a mile from its original place.
+A car stuck in a tree today could, in a week, be nothing more than a crushed pile of metal on the ground a mile from its original location.
 So much for a “landmark”.

 I asked Daniel what “The Disk” was and he vaguely described it as a “very large antenna” that’s up in the trees.
 It looks like it’s almost one with the canopy, some say.

-Prague is close.
+New Prague is close.

-Anne is not expecting me…
+She is not expecting me…

 I hope I make it.